undless/gatling.io-doc/content/reference/integrations/ci-cd/azure-devops/index.md

 You will need:

 - A git repository: we will be using GitHub in our example
-- A working simulation on [Gatling Enterprise Cloud](https://cloud.gatling.io): you will need its ID later on, which you can copy with **Copy Simulation ID to clipboard** in the Simulations page
+- A working simulation on [Gatling Enterprise](https://cloud.gatling.io): you will need its ID later on, which you can copy with **Copy Simulation ID to clipboard** in the Simulations page
 - An [API token]({{< ref "../../execute/cloud/admin/api-tokens" >}}) which needs the **Start** permission.